-The challenges to implementing a Business Intelligence (BI) and Analytics strategy are varied and multi-faceted, and the selection of BI tools to support the strategy and business needs can be daunting.
-BI teams are continuously under pressure from business users to deliver flexible, fast, self-service and cost-effective BI solutions.
-Critical success factors for managing expectations of an organization’s analytics platform include aligning with business strategy, understanding user needs, balancing time to market and data architecture, and fostering innovation.
+The challenges to implementing a Business Intelligence (BI) and Analytics strategy are varied and multi-faceted.
+The selection of BI tools to support business strategy and needs can be daunting.
+BI teams are continuously under pressure from stakeholders to deliver flexible, fast, and cost-effective solutions.
+Critical success factors for managing expectations of an organization’s analytics platform include: aligning with business strategy with well-meshed data architecture and fostering innovation.

 THE STARTING POINT

-As organizations look to increase revenue, become more operationally efficient or build competitive advantage, they need to measure the past, discover current trends, understand cause and effect, determine appropriate changes and measure impacts of change to drive improvements.
+As organizations look to increase revenue and become more operationally efficient, they need to measure the past, discover current trends, understand cause and effect, determine appropriate changes, and drive improvements.
 To that end, it is important to begin by assessing the current state of the organization and to understand the questions the business would like to answer.
 For instance, if business leaders were able to answer how changes in temperature or changes in precipitation affect sales, what would they do differently?
 Without being able to answer questions such as how changing a supply vendor or part on a bill of materials would impact their product quality, what decisions they could not make?
-Once these types of questions are uncovered and an understanding of why the organization needs to be able to make sense of the vast amounts of data at hand is achieved, analysis of how the current analytics and reporting tools are, or are not, meeting their objectives can be undertaken.
+Once these types of questions are uncovered, a clear analytics roadmap can be created.

 TIME TO MARKET

 Two significant challenges exist while delivering on an organization’s analytics needs – time and ever-evolving business requirements.
-In a typical scenario, analysts spend an enormous amount of time gathering, massaging, standardizing, grouping, segmenting, and loading data from a myriad of systems to gain insights.
-In traditional data warehousing implementations, this challenge is tackled by BI and IT teams through data modeling and data Extract, Transform, and Load (ETL) processing.
-These types of solutions can alleviate the time it takes for an analyst to collect data but may miss the mark in terms of timeliness of providing answers when the lifespan of the requirement is not considered.
+In a typical scenario, analysts spend an enormous amount of time gathering, standardizing, grouping, segmenting and loading data from a myriad of systems to gain insights.
+In traditional data warehousing implementations, this challenge is tackled by BI and IT teams through data modelling and data Extract, Transform, and Load (ETL) processing.
+These types of solutions can alleviate the time it takes for an analyst to collect data but may miss the mark in terms of timeliness of providing answers when the lifespan of the requirements not considered.
 For instance, taking a month or more to create a solution for analyzing and adjusting a marketing campaign that lasts only two weeks may provide little value.
-Analysts require tools that provide the flexibility to gather data and produce reports in formats they deem best suited for consumption, provide the ability to share reports with the rest of their team or organization, and provide the flexibility to work at the pace of business.
+Analysts require tools that provide the flexibility to gather data and produce reports in formats they deem best suited for consumption with speed.

 KNOW THE USER BASE